mioxyz/mochby/README.md

 I would like to add a virtual keyboard output device to the mix, as to bypass xdotool (and not have to do the ugly `system("jomama");` calls) and to guarantee that the keystrokes arriving in the X11 window do not mix with the causal mod-chord.
 For example, if I would like to map »`mod4`+`d`« to »`Shift`+`t`« for whatever reason, I would prefer if the Window Manager and X11 would not mangle the keystrokes together.
 I'm not entirely sure if this makes sense, I'll have to try it out.
 In practice, it can't help but make sense.

 ## Credits
-Thank goodness for [this stackoverflow post](https://stackoverflow.com/questions/20943322/accessing-keys-from-linux-input-device), it answers all of the hard (to me at least) bits and left relatively little to do.dd
+Thank goodness for [this stackoverflow post](https://stackoverflow.com/questions/20943322/accessing-keys-from-linux-input-device), it answers all of the hard (to me at least) bits and left relatively little to do.
+I'm a relative new-ish developer and my area of work is completely disjoint from the linux kernel land and I only recently acquired the necessary knowledge to type the right question into my favorite search engine to produce the aforementioned stackoverflow post.